-People may find their atopic dermatitis, or eczema, challenging to treat.
-However, there are many treatments and home remedies that can reduce itching, cracked skin, inflammation, and infections.
+People may find atopic dermatitis, or eczema, challenging to treat.
+However, many treatments and home remedies can reduce itching, cracked skin, inflammation, and infections.

-This article looks at treatments and home remedies for atopic dermatitis, as well as some tips for coping, possible treatments for babies, and when to see a doctor.
+This article discusses treatments and home remedies for atopic dermatitis, the latest treatment research, tips for managing the condition, possible treatments for babies, and more.

-There is currently no cure for eczema, but many people will find that it improves as they get older.
+There is currently no cure for eczema, but many people find that symptoms improve as they get older.
 Treatments aim to help a person manage the symptoms of their eczema.

 People usually apply moisturizers and anti-inflammatories directly to the skin as creams or ointments.
 It is possible to take some anti-inflammatories orally.